PromptShield logo PromptShield

 • editor security warnings

-It protects against visual deception, not content correctness.
+It protects against visual deception, not semantic correctness.

 On this page